moxorama/Telemeister/README.md

 # Telemeister

-A TypeScript Telegram Bot Boilerplate with XState-powered Finite State Machines (FSM), Prisma ORM for persistence, and a type-safe builder pattern for defining conversation flows.
+A TypeScript Telegram Bot Boilerplate with [Grammy](https://grammy.dev), XState-powered Finite State Machines (FSM), Prisma ORM for persistence, and a type-safe builder pattern for defining conversation flows.

 **Goal**: Build bot infrastructure with explicit structure that allows an LLM to build and verify bots from text descriptions, and detect inconsistencies in those descriptions.

 ## Features

+- **Grammy Bot Framework**: Modern, TypeScript-first Telegram Bot API library
 - **XState FSM**: Compact, maintainable state machines using XState's "states as data" pattern
 - **Type-Safe State Transitions**: Full TypeScript support with typed state returns
 - **Prisma ORM 7.x**: Modern database toolkit with driver adapters for SQLite and MySQL